malenitaa/malenitaa/README.md

 Looking forward to grow, regarding my knowledges and my interpersonal exchange 🤗

-You can reach me through my links if you wanna chat, ask something or song recommendations to play on my new uke are welcome ✨
+You can reach me through my links if you wanna chat, ask something... song recommendations to play on my new uke are welcome! ✨